 Jennifer (also known as Jenna) joined PBO in the beginning of Fall in 2008 as a Box Office Systems Administrator.
 What is that you ask?
 Jenna’s responsibilities include database management, ticketing management and reporting, customer service and ticketing sales.
 Opera was introduced to Jenna as a small child by her late father who blasted Luciano Pavarotti throughout the house before there was surround sound.
 Jenna’s interests span from Asian-themed art & design to relaxing on the beautiful beaches of Palm Beach.
 She dislikes frogs and flying but loves a soft smooth sounding melody especially from the 80’s!
 Email Jenna

-Box Office & Group Sales Associate
+Box Office & Administrative Associate

 Christina (affectionately called Xtina) joined our Box Office in the Spring of 2009 and took over Group Sales in the Summer of 2010.
 She is the youngest member of our team and her friendly personality makes her perfect for assisting our patrons on a daily basis.
 Born and raised in South Florida, she enjoys the sun and warm summer weather.
 She has 3 adorable Dachshunds: Lily, Lucy, & Largo.
-She loves theme parks, Lady Gaga, her iPhone 4, & floral print.
+She loves theme parks, Lady Gaga, & floral print.
 Email Christina

 GREG RITCHEY – Associate Conductor & Chorus Master